The Punisher (2004 film): Production

 Principal photography for The Punisher began in July 2003 on location in Tampa, Florida.
-Filming finished October 14, 2003 after 52 days of filming.
+Filming finished on October 14, 2003, after 52 days of filming.
 The Florida location was first chosen at the insistence of screenwriter Michael France, who advised Marvel and Artisan that "it would be cheap to shoot [there]—that they'd get a lot more for their money than in New York or Chicago" as well as wanting to use "both sunny locations, and dark, industrial locations" in the screenplay.
-For inspiration, Hensleigh and cinematographer Conrad W. Hall looked at dozens of action films from the 1960s and 1970s, such as the Dirty Harry series, The Getaway, The Good, the Bad and the Ugly, The Godfather and Bonnie and Clyde.
-In an interview, Hensleigh also stated the film pays homage to Mad Max and William Shakespeare's Othello, though while he was inspired by Othello, the characters were reversed for the film, making the Punisher the instigator of the jealousy which leads to Howard Saint murdering his best friend and wife.
+For inspiration, Hensleigh and cinematographer Conrad W. Hall looked at dozens of action films from the 1960s and 1970s, such as the Dirty Harry series, The Getaway, The Good, the Bad and the Ugly, The Godfather, and Bonnie and Clyde.
+In an interview, Hensleigh also stated the film pays homage to Mad Max and William Shakespeare's Othello, though while he was inspired by Othello, the characters were reversed for the film, making the Punisher the instigator of the jealousy that leads to Howard Saint murdering his best friend and wife.

-After shooting, Lions Gate Films purchased Artisan, resulting in them assuming distribution prior to the film's release.
-In an interview, Hensleigh said that even though the film is distributed under the Lions Gate imprint, they had nothing to do with the film.
-Lions Gate never gave a green light for the film to be made.
-The film was still under Artisan Entertainment.
-During shooting of a fight scene, Jane legitimately stabbed Nash in the collarbone with a blunted butterfly knife after a stunt co-ordinator forgot to change the props.
-Nash did not break character and continued the scene and accepted cold beers for the crew from the producers as compensation.
+After shooting, Lions Gate Films purchased Artisan, resulting in their assuming distribution before the film's release.
+In an interview, Hensleigh said that though the film is distributed under the Lions Gate imprint, the film was still considered an Artisan film, as Lions Gate was not involved with the production and greenlighting, even before the Lions Gate / Artisan merger.
+During the shooting of a fight scene, Jane stabbed Nash in the collarbone with a blunted butterfly knife after a stunt co-ordinator forgot to change the props.
+Nash did not break character, but continued the scene and accepted cold beers for the crew from the producers as compensation for the accident.

 The character of Microchip was originally included in an earlier Michael France draft (along with the character Jigsaw), but was excised from later drafts because of director Jonathan Hensleigh's distaste for him.
-Instead the character of Mickey Duka (who was heavily based upon the character Mickey Fondozzi) serves as an ally of Frank Castle.
+Instead, the character of Mickey Duka (who was heavily based upon the character Mickey Fondozzi) serves as an ally of Frank Castle's.
 Regarding the exclusion of Microchip, Hensleigh had this to say:

-There are a couple of years where I didn't want to go; Microchip, the battle van, all that stuff where it got really high-tech; we're not going there at all.
-I deemed that too complicated, too lacking of the spirit of the sort of urban vigilante.
+There are a couple of years where I didn't want to go; Microchip, the battle van, all that stuff, where it got really high-tech; we're not going there at all.
+I deemed that too complicated, too lacking in the spirit of the sort of urban vigilante.
 The Punisher doesn't just go around blowing people away; he uses guile and cunning just as much as he does weaponry and physical combat.